Updated November 03, 2017

 - Karrot: Karrot offers loans to applicants with a minimum credit score of 660.
 Loan APRs range from 6.44% to 29.27% and origination fees vary from 1.05% - 4.75%.
 It offers terms up to 60 months and you must have a credit score of at least 660 to apply.

 - LendingClub*: With rates ranging from 6.95% to 35.89%.
 LendingClub is an excellent option for those with lower credit scores, though their minimum credit requirements are not specified.
 It offers loans up to $40,000 but is not available in West Virginia or Iowa.

 - OneMain*: OneMain’s APRs range from 18.00% to 35.99% on loans of up to $20,000.
 You must have a credit score of at least 550 to apply for a OneMain home improvement loan.

 - Peerform: Peerform offers loans up to $25,000 for 36 or 60 months with rates from 5.99% to 29.99%.
 Its origination fee varies from 1.00% - 5.00%.

 - PenFed Credit Union: While there is no origination fee for a home improvement loan from PenFed Credit Union, you must have a credit score of at least 700 to apply and be a member of the credit union.
-It offers a 6.49% APR, and loans from $500 to $25,000 for 60 months.
+The APR starts at 6.49%, and loans from $500 to $25,000 for 36 to 60 months.